Agent mental models and Bayesian rules as a tool to create opinion dynamics models: Update rules from the agent mental models

 \subsection{Agent communication rules and their mental assumptions}

 There were two major assumptions in the CODA model.
 One was how agents communicate.
-They have a probabilistic estimate of which option is better, but they only give their best estimate.
+While they have a probabilistic estimate of which option is better, everyone else observes only their best estimate.
 The second assumption is the mental model of the agents.
-They think their neighbors will pick the best choice with probability $\alpha$.
-In principle, $\alpha>0.5$, but if we introduce some agents that think their neighbors are more likely to be wrong, that is, $\alpha<0.5$, we have just included contrarians \cite{martinskuba09a}, agents who tend to disagreement \cite{galam04}.
+They think their neighbors are more likely than not to pick the best choice.
+And all those neighbors are assumed to have the same chance, $\alpha>0.5$, to get it right.
+Of course, we could introduce some agents that think their neighbors are more likely to be wrong, that is, $\alpha<0.5$.
+If we do that, we have just included contrarians \cite{martinskuba09a} in our model, that is, agents who tend to disagreement \cite{galam04}.

+Making the model assumption explicit makes it easier to investigate what happens if agents behave or act differently.
+For example, we could have a situation where agents look for the best choice between $A$ and $B$.
+Still, they communicate their probability estimates that $A$ is the better choice, $p_i(t)$.
+In that case, while we can keep the probability $p_i(t)$ as a measure of the opinion of the agents, those agents no longer state a binary choice but a continuous specific probability value.